Romxno/30-Days-of-Terraform/day-01/README.md

 ## 🎯 What's Next?

-Day 1 covered the fundamentals—understanding IaC, discovering why Terraform matters, and getting your environment ready.
+Day 1 covered the fundamentals ~ understanding IaC, discovering why Terraform matters, and getting your environment ready.
 In the coming days, we'll dive into writing actual Terraform configurations, managing state, and building real-world infrastructure.

 ---